clover8311/cleaningData/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The run_analysis.R file works on the raw data and will generate tidy.csv output.
 The R code file requires reshape2 library.
+The raw files include test, train and some feature txt file in provided by this project.